top of page

 Application Volume and Competition at the University of Michigan

-The University of Michigan has already received more than 70,000 applications for approximately 7,000 seats in the incoming freshman class.
-Michigan plans to admit about half of the class from the combined pool of Early Decision (ED) and Early Action (EA) applicants, with offers split roughly evenly between the two groups (ED and EA).
+The University of Michigan has already received between 70,000 and 80,000 applications for approximately 7,500 seats in the incoming freshman class.
+We believe that Michigan plans to admit about half of the class from the combined pool of Early Decision (ED) and Early Action (EA) applicants, although there is no official confirmation of this.
+This would make Michigan’s ED and EA rounds some of the most competitive early programs among major public universities.

 How Early Decision and Early Action Applications Are Reviewed